whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <center><img src='/images/AdoreBoxJune2015Box.jpg'></center>

 <p>See what I mean.
-But after I opened the box of course the first thing I saw was the info sheet with Adore Box displayed on top.
+But after I opened the box, of course the first thing I saw was the info sheet with Adore Box displayed on top.
 Mystery solved.</p>

 <figure>
       <img src='/images/AdoreBoxJune2015OpenBox.jpg'>